 When estimating traffic, bear in mind that there are lots types of traffic related to TeamCity (see a non-complete list below).

-External connections originated by server:
+External connections originated by a server:

-Internal connections originated by server:
+Internal connections originated by a server:

 TeamCity agents (checking status, sending commands, retrieving information like thread dumps, and so on)

-External connections originated by agent:
+External connections originated by a agent:

 VCS servers (in case of agent-side checkout)